espressif/esp-box/docs/hardware_overview/esp32_s3_box_3/hardware_overview_for_box_3.md

 <img src="./../../_static/box_3_hardware_overview/BRACKET.jpg" width="300px">
 </div>

 ESP32-S3-BOX-3-BRACKET can be utilized to help ESP32-S3-BOX-3 mount to other devices, opens up a multitude of possibilities for transforming non-smart devices into smart ones.
+Installation of ESP32-S3-BOX-3-BRACKET is straightforward, simply prepare 2 mounting holes and a slot using our template [HERE](../../../hardware/ESP32-S3-BOX-3-BRACKET_template.PDF).
 By leveraging its two Pmod™ compatible headers, user can effectively integrate wireless connectivity, voice control and screen control capabilities.
 The ESP32-S3-BOX-3-BRACKET adapter empowers you to unleash the full potential of your non-smart devices.
 #### Orthographic View
 <div align="center">
 <img src="./../../_static/box_3_hardware_overview/esp_box_3_bracket_overview.png" width="700px">